Apostolique/apos-docs/docs/getting-started.md

 ## GitHub Pages

 In your repository's settings, go in the options and find the GitHub Pages section.
 In the Source, select the `gh-pages` branch and hit save.

+## Draft

+If a page isn't ready to be published, you can append `.draft` to the file name.
+For example: `name.md` should become `name.draft.md`.